S26-04-Drone-Spoof/File_Driver/README.md

 # File_Driver

 **Overview**
-- **Purpose**: A simple file-transfer test pipeline that writes NumPy scan files locally, sends them over TCP to a receiver, and saves received files for later processing or validation.
+- **Purpose**: A simple file-transfer test pipeline that writes NumPy scan files locally, sends them over TCP to a receiver, and saves received files for later processing or validation
-- **Use case**: Local testing or sending scan files from a host to a remote receiver (e.g., a Raspberry Pi).
+- **Use case**: Local testing or sending scan files from a host to a remote receiver (Raspberry Pi)

 **Components**
 - `dummy_writer.py`: Generates synthetic NumPy scan files into `./scans` for testing.